kuldeepJadhav/steroids/_posts/cloud_services/2013-06-26-android-build-config.markdown

 platforms: Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/8-distribution/contents/53-android-build-configuration).
+This guide has been moved to docs.appgyver.com, find it [here](http://docs.appgyver.com/tooling/build-service/build-settings/build-settings-for-android/).